fullcalendar/fullcalendar/packages/web-component/README.md

 </body>
 </html>
 ```

+## Options

+The full-calendar element accepts a single `options` attribute.
+It must be a valid JSON string.

 The `shadow` attribute is necessary for rendering the calendar within its own shadow DOM (added in v6.1.0).
 This is recommended.